thenumbernine/Tensor/README.md

 - `_quat normalize(_quat)` = returns a normalized version of this quaternion.

 ## Dependencies:
-This project depends on the "Common" project, for Exception, template metaprograms, etc.
+This project depends on my "[Common](https://github.com/thenumbernine/Common)" project, for Exception, template metaprograms, etc.

 ## Literature Reference